dbarr2/SpeedConverter/README.md

-# Kilometers to Miles Converter in Java
+# Kilometers to Miles Per Hour Converter in Java

 This Java application showcases two methods for converting a speed from kilometers per hour (km/h) to miles per hour (mi/h).
 The first method performs the conversion and returns the value, while the second method prints the conversion result directly, formatted for easy reading.